 Apps like CleverType function as replacement keyboards on your device, meaning they work virtually anywhere you can type.
 This universal approach provides several benefits:

-For Android users, the integration is generally more flexible, with deeper system access allowing for more comprehensive grammar checking across almost all applications.
-This is why some tools like keyboards with grammar check for Android offer platform-specific features.
+For Android 15 users, the integration is exceptionally flexible, with system-level APIs enabling comprehensive grammar checking across virtually all applications, including split-screen multitasking scenarios.
+This is why tools like keyboards with grammar check for Android continue to offer platform-specific advanced features.

 Social media users particularly benefit from this cross-platform approach.
 Many AI grammar tools now include features specifically designed for generating engaging social media captions, with suggestions tailored to platforms like Instagram, Twitter, and LinkedIn.